Biotechnology Simulators Using

 Stavanger, Norway 2016

-In medicine, PaleBlue is developing modern biotechnology applications in areas such as pharmaceutical drug discoveries and production, pharma-cogenenomics (study on how the genome effects the drug response), and genetic testing (or genetic screening).
+In medicine, PaleBlue is developing simulation software for biotechnology in areas such as pharmaceutical drug discoveries and production, pharma-cogenenomics (study on how the genome effects the drug response), and genetic testing (or genetic screening).
 PaleBlue has seen how Biotechnology has contributed to the discovery and manufacturing of traditional small molecule pharmaceutical drugs as well as drugs that are the product of biotechnology – biopharmaceutics.

-PaleBlue has developed tools for modern biotechnology that can be used to manufacture existing medicines relatively easily and cheaply.
+PaleBlue has developed tools for modern modeling and simulation in biotechnology that can be used to manufacture existing medicines relatively easily and cheaply.
 Also, Genetic testing allows the genetic diagnosis of vulnerabilities to inherited diseases, and can also be used to determine a child's parentage (genetic mother and father) or in general a person's ancestry.

-Genetically modified foods (also called “GM” foods) are foods produced from organisms that have had specific changes introduced into their DNA with the methods of genetic engineering.
+Genetically modified foods (also called GM foods) are produced from organisms that have had specific changes introduced into their DNA through genetic engineering.
 These techniques have allowed for the introduction of new crop traits as well as a far greater control (helped by PaleBlues tools) over a food's genetic structure than previously afforded by methods such as selective breeding.

-Industrial biotechnology (sometimes referred to as “white biotechnology”) is the application of biotechnology for industrial purposes which PaleBlue works with, including industrial fermentation.
-PaleBlue’s solutions includes the practice of using cells such as microorganisms, or components of cells like enzymes, to generate industrially useful products in sectors such as chemicals, food and feed, detergents, paper and pulp, textiles and biofuels.
+Industrial biotechnology (sometimes referred to as “white biotechnology”) is the application of biotechnology for industrial purposes, including industrial fermentation.
+PaleBlue’s process simulation solutions allow practicing with cells, (like microorganisms), or components of cells (like enzymes), to generate industrially useful products.
+The areas of applicability range from sectors such as chemicals, food and feed, detergents, to paper and pulp, textiles and biofuels.

-In the recent years, significant progress has been done in creating genetically modified organisms (GMO’s) that enhance the diversity of applications and economical viability of industrial biotechnology using PaleBlue’s solutions.
+In the recent years, significant progress has been done in creating genetically modified organisms (GMOs).
+This only enhances the diversity of applications and economical viability of industrial biotechnology using PaleBlue’s VR solutions.
 By using renewable raw materials to produce a variety of chemicals and fuels, industrial biotechnology is actively advancing towards lowering greenhouse gas emissions and moving away from a petrochemical-based economy.

-PaleBlue has seen the environment can be affected by Biotechnology, both positively and adversely.
+PaleBlue has seen both the positive and adverse effects of biotechnology on the environment.
 Many have argued that the difference between beneficial biotechnology (e.g. bioremediation is to clean up an oil spill or hazard chemical leak) versus the adverse effects stemming from biotechnological enterprises (e.g. flow of genetic material from transgenic organisms into wild strains) can be seen as applications and implications, respectively.